openvcloud/0-templates/templates/vdc/README.md

 ## Schema

-- openvcloud (required): Name of the [openvcloud](../openvcloud) instance used to connect to the environment.
-- account (required): an [account](../account) used for this space.
+- `account` (required): an [account](../account) used for this space.
-- description: Description of the cloudspace.
+- `description`: Description of the cloudspace.
-- users: List of [vcd users](#vdc-user) that will be authorized on the space.
+- `users`: List of [vcd users](#vdc-user) that will be authorized on the space.
-- cloudspaceID: id of the cloudspace. **Filled in automatically, don't specify it in the blueprint**
+- `cloudspaceID`: id of the cloudspace. **Filled in automatically, don't specify it in the blueprint**
-- maxMemoryCapacity: Cloudspace limits, maximum memory(GB).
+- `maxMemoryCapacity`: Cloudspace limits, maximum memory(GB).
-- maxCPUCapacity: Cloudspace limits, maximum CPU capacity.
+- `maxCPUCapacity`: Cloudspace limits, maximum CPU capacity.
-- maxDiskCapacity: Cloudspace limits, maximum disk capacity(GB).
+- `maxDiskCapacity`: Cloudspace limits, maximum disk capacity(GB).
-- maxNumPublicIP: Cloudspace limits, maximum allowed number of public IPs.
+- `maxNumPublicIP`: Cloudspace limits, maximum allowed number of public IPs.
-- externalNetworkID: External network to be attached to this cloudspace.
+- `externalNetworkID`: External network to be attached to this cloudspace.
-- maxNetworkPeerTransfer: Cloudspace limits, max sent/received network transfer peering(GB).
+- `maxNetworkPeerTransfer`: Cloudspace limits, max sent/received network transfer peering(GB).
-- disabled: True if the cloudspace is disabled. **Filled in automatically, don't specify it in the blueprint**
+- `disabled`: True if the cloudspace is disabled. **Filled in automatically, don't specify it in the blueprint**

 ## Access rights